stonepros/stone/doc/radosgw/multisite.rst

     # radosgw-admin zone rm --rgw-zone=default

-Finally, delete the default pools in your Ceph storage cluster if needed.
+Finally, delete the default pools in your Stone storage cluster if needed.

 ::